 Audi Q5 hybrid running costs

-Plug the Q5 TFSI e in regularly and you could run around virtually free of fuel costs, while the petrol engine is more efficient than the equivalent in the Volvo XC60 when you do have to use it.
+Plug the Q5 TFSI e in regularly and you could run around spending virtually nothing on fuel, while the petrol engine is more efficient than the equivalent in the Volvo XC60 when you do have to use it.
 Charging the battery at home will cost around £2 on an average domestic electricity tariff, or could be as little as £1 if you use off-peak tariffs.

-Company-car tax is very cheap, too, with the entry-level 50 TFSI e costing £2,782 per year for 40% tax payers as of April 2020 – some £300 per year cheaper than the XC60 T8.
-Mind you, the 55 TFSI e is more closely matched to the cheapest XC60 T8 on power and equipment, and comes in at almost exactly the same company-car tax cost of £3,071 per year.
+Company-car tax is very cheap, too, with the entry-level 50 TFSI e Black Edition costing £2,061 a year for 40% taxpayers as of April 2020 – cheaper than the XC60 T8.
+Mind you, the 55 TFSI e engine is more closely matched to the cheapest XC60 T8 on power and equipment and comes in at £2,249 per year for a 40% payer.

 The purchase price is competitive, too, but it’s too easy to spend big on options with the Audi.
 Key equipment like keyless entry and adaptive cruise control come as part of expensive packs, so if you want to add those and metallic paint you’re looking at some £4,000 of options before you’ve considered a panoramic glass roof.
 Finance is a bit pricey, too: a deposit of nearly £8,000 on a 50 TFSI e S line leaves you with payments of £580 over three years.